That’s just simply NOT true!

 For example, on the northern hemisphere, the centre of the Milky Way is usually around 20-40 degrees above the southern horizon.
 With this mind, you have to make sure that the nearest city in southern direction is at least 40 miles away, otherwise the light pollution will be covering the center part of Milky Way.

-So you want to avoid the light pollution on the southern horizon mainly.
+So you want to avoid the light pollution on the southern horizon mainly (this article goes in-depth about light pollution and how you can avoid it).

 A good tool to find dark areas is Blue Marble’s maps where it shows you the “normal” map, but if you move your cursor over, it will show you the night satellite image: